GM: New batteries cut electric car costs, increase range

 Parks said GM’s next generation of batteries due out next year already are getting close to reducing electric vehicle costs so they are similar to internal combustion engine vehicles, especially when fuel costs are factored in.

-He said the company will build its own batteries to take advantage of economies of scale as more electric vehicles are sold.
+He said GM will build its own batteries to take advantage of economies of scale as more electric vehicles are sold.
 “We’ll learn it.
 We’ll perfect it.
 We’ll scale it and we’ll ride that cost curve down,” Parks said.

+Slides presented at the virtual Barclays Global Automotive Conference Thursday made reference to future electric Chevrolet sedans and sports cars, GMC and Chevrolet full-size electric pickups, an electric GMC Hummer full-size SUV, Chevrolet and Buick electric crossover SUVs, and electric Cadillac full-size SUVs, smaller crossover SUVs and sedans or sports cars.
+Several “key high volume” vehicles will come by 2023.

-He didn’t give many details on the new electric vehicles GM plans to unveil, but said there would be a Chevrolet electric pickup truck and a small Chevrolet SUV similar in size to the brand’s Equinox.
+Parks said one of the Chevrolet crossover SUVs would be similar in size to the brand’s Equinox.
 As sales volumes rise for that mass-market SUV, that will help GM offer electric vehicles at even lower prices, he said.

-More product details will be revealed at the Barclays Auto Conference on Thursday afternoon, Parks said.
+The company should exceed its previous target of selling 1 million electric vehicles worldwide by 2025, CEO Mary Barra said.

 Some more expensive luxury electric vehicles such as the Tesla Model S offer big batteries and ranges of over 400 miles, but Parks said GM plans to bring the higher range to more mainstream markets.
 A range of 450 miles is about equal to what people expect from a tank of gasoline, he said.